omii88/ToggleNest2/README.md

 Usage
 --Open the frontend (local or live link)
---Sign up or log in
+-->Sign up or log in
---Create a project
+-->Create a project
---Add and assign tasks
+-->Add and assign tasks
---Drag tasks across the Kanban board to update progress
+-->Drag tasks across the Kanban board to update progress

-Contributors
-1.Aditya Jadhav
-2.Devesh Chaudhari
-3.Ketan Tiwari
-4.Om Suryavanshi